BrahMos Aerospace

-The BrahMos Aerospace is an Indo-Russian multinational aerospace and defense corporation, with core manufacturing concentrations in Cruise missiles.
-Headquartered in New Delhi, India, it was founded as a joint venture between the India's Defence Research and Development Organisation and NPO Mashinostroyenia of Russia.
+BrahMos Aerospace is an Indo-Russian multinational aerospace and defense corporation, with core manufacturing concentrations in cruise missiles.
+Headquartered in New Delhi, India, it was founded as a joint venture between the India's Defence Research and Development Organisation and NPO Mashinostroyeniya of Russia.
 Company's name is a portmanteau formed from the names of two rivers, the Brahmaputra of India and the Moskva of Russia.

-The company currently manufactures BrahMos missile with a range of 300 km and traveling at speeds of Mach 4.
-It is currently developing BrahMos-II, a hypersonic cruise missile.
+The company currently manufactures the BrahMos missile with a range of 800 km and traveling at speeds of Mach 2.8.
+It is also reportedly developing BrahMos-II, a hypersonic cruise missile.

 India is a member of the MTCR, India and Russia are now planning to jointly develop a new generation of Brahmos missiles with 600 km-plus range and an ability to hit protected targets with pinpoint accuracy.

 History

 After the Gulf War of the 1990s, there was a feeling that it was necessary to have a cruise missile system in India.
-As a result, in 1998, then Scientific Advisor of India to Defense Minister A. P. J. Abdul Kalam and Deputy Defence Minister of Russia N.V.
+As a result, in 1998, then Scientific Advisor of India to Defence Minister A. P. J. Abdul Kalam and Deputy Defence Minister of Russia N.V.
 Mikhailov signed an inter-governmental agreement in Moscow.

 India holds a 50.5% share stake in the company and Russia holds the other 49.5%.

-Expansion

-BrahMos Aerospace production centre first started at Hyderabad in Andhra Pradesh.
-In 2007, BrahMos Aerospace acquired Kerala Hitech Industries Limited at Thiruvananthapuram in Kerala and converted it into BrahMos Aerospace Trivandrum Limited which made it into the second missile making unit for a world-class missile facility with system integration and testing.

-BrahMos Aerospace is going to setup 200 acres factory for the production of BrahMos NG in Uttar Pradesh's Lucknow.
-This third unit that will be involved in the production of BrahMos missile.

-Defence Research and Development Organisation is planning to set up a third production centre in Nagpur in Maharashtra.
+Facilities

+As of 2006, BAPL had a production rate of 100 missiles per year with plans to increase the number to 400 by 2009.
+As of 2025, the Lucknow facility will produce 100-150 missiles a year when it starts operation in 2026.